We welcome contributions to Hyperledger in many forms, and there’s always plenty to do!

 This process is intended to provide a consistent and controlled path for major changes to Fabric and other official project components, so that all stakeholders can be confident about the direction in which Fabric is evolving.

-To propose a new feature, first, check JIRA and the Fabric RFC repository to be sure that there isn’t already an open (or recently closed) proposal for the same functionality.
+To propose a new feature, first, check the GitHub issues backlog and the Fabric RFC repository to be sure that there isn’t already an open (or recently closed) proposal for the same functionality.
 If there isn’t, follow the RFC process to make a proposal.

 The maintainers hold regular contributors meetings.
 The purpose of the contributors meeting is to plan for and review the progress of releases and contributions, and to discuss the technical and operational direction of the project and sub-projects.